boschresearch/torchphysics/docs/tutorial/tutorial_domain_basics.rst

 .. _`previous tutorial`: space_tutorial.rst

-Following Code as a Notebook_, if you want to try out something yourself.
+The following code as a Notebook_, if you want to try out something yourself.
 To create the interval [0, 5]:

 .. _Notebook: ../examples/tutorial/domain_creation.ipynb